-In the shop, located at Spuiboulevard 99, the range of gadgets and delicacies is very diverse.
-A prominent role is reserved for the legend of the Sheepheads.VVV Dordrecht not only provides information, but is also a place where a wide range of products can be purchased.
+In the store, located at Spuiboulevard 99, the assortment of gadgets and delicacies is very diverse.
+A prominent role is played by the legend of the Sheepheads.VVV Dordrecht not only provides information, but is also a place where a wide variety of products can be purchased.

 The story of the Middle Ages is familiar to many Dordrecht citizens: as a prominent trading city, the staple law ensured that all goods going in and out of the city were subject to tax, including meat and livestock.
 Two inhabitants of Dordrecht who bought a sheep in the Alblasserwaard tried to avoid this tax by dressing the animal in scarecrow clothing.
 The plan failed at the last minute, because the sheep started bleating.